Pressure Converter

 Earth's average air pressure at sea level defines the atmosphere (atm).
 Divers use atmospheres to track depth pressure - every 10 meters underwater adds another atmosphere.

-Mercury barometers gave us mmHg and Torr.
+Mercury barometers gave rise to mmHg and Torr.
 A column of mercury 760mm tall at sea level balances atmospheric pressure.
 Blood pressure readings use mmHg (120/80 means the systolic pressure equals 120mm of mercury).
 Torr and mmHg are nearly the same - Torr is named after Evangelista Torricelli, who invented the barometer.

 Gauge vs Absolute Pressure